A Q&A about mental health and the Cigna Player Assistance Program for current and former NFL players.

 • and many more

-I always encourage people to be “self-aware.”
-I’ve learned that an individual can sometimes be the best indicator of what’s wrong in their life.
+Be “self-aware.”
+Individuasl can sometimes be the best indicator of what’s wrong in their life.
 However, we do need other people in our lives to give the collateral information needed to help identify when things are going well or not.
 Paying attention to any “atypical behavior” in a friend or family member is important.
 If a person is not being their “typical self”, it can mean that something is out of place in their life.

 What can a player who is facing challenges do?